leoronne/BeTheHero/README.md

 ## To do :newspaper:

+- Profile page for NGO insert and detail more about them;
+- Create more contact options;
 - Filters so that NGO and heroes can search through incidents more efficiently;
 - Mark the incidents that have been already solved;
-- Create more contact options;
 - Interface for the NGOs on the mobile version, in the moment the mobile app only lists all the incidents created and allows you to contact the NGO responsible.

 <br>